SAP license management is:

 - Regular Compliance Reviews: Donโt treat license compliance as a once-a-year event.
 Set up a schedule, such as quarterly, to review key license metrics.
 This can be a formal review where the license management team presents the current license position to IT leadership or a governance board.
 Metrics to review include total named users versus purchased users, license type distribution, any notable changes from the last quarter, indirect usage volumes, and upcoming risks (such as a project that will add 100 new users).
 Regular reviews make compliance a continuous discipline rather than a firefight at audit time.

-- Policy Enforcement: Make sure the policies defined in your centralized strategy are being followed.
+- Policy Enforcement: Ensure that the policies defined in your centralized strategy are being adhered to.
 For instance, if you have a policy that all new SAP users must be approved with a justification for the license type, periodically sample new user accounts to verify that this has been done.
-If dormant users should be auto-locked after 90 days, audit that the process locks those accounts.
+If dormant users are to be auto-locked after 90 days, verify that the process actually locks those accounts.
 Internal or external auditors can also be engaged to test these controls, adding further assurance.

 - Change Management Integration: Incorporate license impact assessment into change management and project governance.
 Any initiative that could affect SAP usage โ such as adding a new module, expanding to a new region, or integrating a new application โ should trigger a license review.
 A simple checkpoint: โDoes this change require additional SAP licenses or re-allocation?โ This ensures no project goes live, causing compliance issues unknowingly.
 For example, if a new analytics tool will pull data from SAP, the project plan should include confirming if that counts as indirect use and securing any needed licenses.